Team-OSE-old/OSE/README.md

 Building OSE-ROM
 ------------------------

-For building P.A.C you must cd to the working directory.
+For building OSE you must cd to the working directory.
 Make sure you have your device tree sources, located on

     cd device/-manufacturer-/-device-